KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 ## Survival (2015 Experiment)

-The model uses `Total.Abundance` and `Type` as the fixed effects and `Tank` as the random effect on which the error ie estimated.
+The model uses the proportion of crayfish that survive to the end of the experiment (`prop.surv`) and `Total.Abundance` and `Type` as the fixed effects and `Tank` as the random effect on which the error ie estimated.

     (survival.tot.abundance.mod.2015 <- lmer(prop.surv ~ 1 + Total.Abundance * Type + (1|Tank) , data = cray.N, subset = Year == "2015"))